astralarya/patterns-shell/templates/README.md

 Usage: **template-autoscreen** [hostname]
 Output code to automatically start a GNU screen session without inception.
 Optionally, check whether hostname = HOSTNAME before starting.
-  * $1 hostname (useful for clusters where you
-    only want the screen on specific gateways)
+  * $1 hostname guard pattern (useful for clusters where you only want the screen on specific gateways)

 Source the output of this function at the very **END** of your .\*rc file.